agrc/gis.utah.gov/discover/resources/index.md

 {%capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.discover text='send an email to' hide-punctuation=true %}{% endcapture %}

 Interested in using UGRC's Web Mercator services in your web maps?
-Take a look at [this page]({% link developer/base-maps/discover/index.md %}) for more information. **Remember, if the web map is going to be public facing you need to request a separate quad-work link**.
+Take a look at [this page]({% link developer/base-maps/discover/index.md %}) for more information. **Remember, if the web map is going to be public facing you need to request a separate quad-word link**.
 To do this {{ contact }} and provide your web map URL domains.

 ### Adding a WMS Service to CAD
 {: .text-left}